jeremyfelt/jeremyfelt.com/wp-content/plugins/batcache/readme.txt

 = What does it have to do with bats? =

 Batcache was named "supercache" when it was written.
 (It's still called that on WordPress.com.)
 A few months later, while "supercache" was still private, Donncha released the WP-Super-Cache plugin.
 It wouldn't be fun to dispute the name or create confusion for users so a name change seemed best.
 The move from "Super" to "Bat" was inspired by comic book heroes.
-It has nothing to do with the fact that the author's city is home to the [world's largest urban bat colony](http://www.batcon.org/home/index.asp?idPage=122).
+It has nothing to do with the fact that the author's city is home to the [world's largest urban bat colony](http://www.batcon.org/our-work/regions/usa-canada/protect-mega-populations/cab-intro).

 == Changelog ==

+= 1.5 =

+* Add stats for cache hits
+* PHP 4 constructors are deprecated in PHP7
+* Removed "HTTP_RAW_POST_DATA" variable replaced with input stream check
+* Use Plugins API rather than the global variable
+* Set page gen time to request start if possible
+* Don't use get_post() when cleaning post cache, use already passed $post object
+* Only cache GET or HEAD
+* Add Opt-in CORS GET request cache.
+= 1.4 =
+* Misc updates

+= 1.3 =
+* Code cleanup, multi-dc support improvements

-= trunk =
+= 1.2 =
 * Add REQUEST_METHOD to the cache keys.
 Prevents GET requests receiving bodyless HEAD responses.
 This change invalidates the entire cache at upgrade time.

 = 1.1 =